 A: Absolutely.
-While the basic training may be similar between medical billing and coding schools, UMA is pleased to offer an extensive list of student services, all included in our competitively priced tuition.4 UMA is a medical billing and coding school with a program that includes one-on-one tutoring, help with writing your resume, job interview coaching and job search assistance.
+While the basic training may be similar between schools that offer medical billing and coding programs, UMA is pleased to offer an extensive list of student services, all included in our competitively priced tuition.4 UMA is a school that offers medical billing and coding training programs which include one-on-one tutoring, help with writing your resume, job interview coaching and job search assistance.

 Q: What types medical billing and coding classes would I take?

 A: As a medical billing and coding student at UMA, you’ll take classes on a wide range of topics.
 You’ll study medical terminology, medical codes, the healthcare claim cycle, the human body (anatomy) and more.
 To see a complete list of the classes you would take at UMA to become a medical biller and coder, see the classes section on this page.

 Q: What’s it like to take medical billing and coding classes online?

 A: Online classes with UMA are designed to be flexible, so you can train for your career on your own schedule.
 Complete your classwork in the morning, at lunch, or in the middle of the night.
 It’s up to you.
 And UMA is here to help you every step of the way with online tutoring, live learning labs, a mobile app, a student-friendly online library, 24/7 tech support and more.
 Visit the UMA Online page to learn more.

 Q: Do you have to be certified to do medical billing and coding?

 A: No. You do not need certification to work as a medical biller and coder.
 However, getting your Certified Professional Coder (CPC) credential could help you stand out in the field as an applicant.
 UMA can help you prepare to take the CPC exam after you graduate.
 To learn more, see the above section entitled, “Helping you prepare for the Certified Professional Coder (CPC) exam.”

 Q: How much does a medical biller and coder make?